DCT

 VII.
 Analyst’s Conclusion: Key Questions for the Case

-The resolution of this case will likely depend on the court's answers to two central questions:
+The resolution of this case may depend on the court's answers to several key questions: